Last updated on May 21, 2023.

 The RICs / Types of Plastics

-Next, let’s look at the 7 RICs and types of plastics, what they are used for, their characteristics, their chemical contents, and their potential toxicity.
+Next, let’s look at the 7 RICs types, what they are used for, their characteristics, their chemical contents, and their potential toxicity.
 Note that this is not an exhaustive list; nor is each category exhaustive in the standard products or characteristics.

 #1 PET/PETE: Polyethylene terephthalate

-Standard products: Water bottles, soda bottles, food containers such as cooking oil and peanut butter, wrinkle-proof clothing, fleece blankets, padding in pillows and comforters, carpeting, other polyester fabrics.
+Standard products: Water bottles, soda bottles, salad dressing bottles, food containers such as cooking oil and peanut butter, wrinkle-proof clothing, fleece blankets, padding in pillows and comforters, carpeting, other polyester fabrics.

 #2 HDPE: High-density Polyethylene